kennycha/seednote/README.md

 An asynchronous AI note-taking app that helps your ideas grow.

-Just drop a topic, and your local LLM will generate structured insights: what, how, and why.
+Just drop a project idea, and your local LLM will recommend 3 different technology stack combinations.

 ## Features

-- Automatically expands ideas into structured why, how, and what formats
+- Automatically recommends 3 different technology stack combinations for your project ideas

 - Runs entirely on your local machine (Ollama-based LLM)